...

 This post may contain affiliate links.
 Please refer to our disclosure policy.

-The cheetah runs as fast as a car on the highway, while an elephant lifts 400 pounds with its trunk, and a blue whale is the same length as three school buses parked end to end.
-These types of facts absolutely fascinate children.
+The cheetah runs as fast as a car on the highway.
+While an elephant lifts 400 pounds with its trunk.
+And a blue whale is the same length as three school buses parked end to end!
+These types of facts absolutely fascinate children…and me too!

 Why should a child know about animals and their habitats?

-I frequently find my 6, 4, and 3 year old sprinting through the house at top speed shouting, “I’m as fast as a cheetah!”
-We live in North America so these animals are not in their immediate environment.
+I frequently find my 7, 5, and 3 year old sprinting through the house at top speed.
+They’ll shout, “I’m as fast as a cheetah!”
+We live in North America so this animal is not in their immediate environment.
 Yet, my children are still curious to know and understand all animals.
 What about yours?

-A child has an innate curiosity to understand the world around them.
-By introducing them to sorting animals by habitat we are helping them to recognize characteristics of their own environment.
-As well as recognizing that various animals have different adaptations that allow them to live in their environment.
+In short, a child has an innate curiosity to understand the world around them.
+By introducing them to sorting animals by habitat we are helping them to recognize characteristics of their own environment, as well as recognizing that various animals have different adaptations.
+These adaptations allow them to live and thrive in their environment.
 Overall, your child can come to appreciate how God’s world is connected yet different.

 Books to read to teach about animal habitats for kindergarten.

-Habitats a Journey in Nature by Hannah Pang and Crinkleroot’s Guide to Knowing Animal Habitats by Jim Arnosky are both excellent choices for your homeschool.
-The illustrations convey everything you need to know about each habitat. and facts are included.
+Firstly, Habitats a Journey in Nature by Hannah Pang is an excellent choice.
+Secondly, Crinkleroot’s Guide to Knowing Animal Habitats by Jim Arnosky is another wonderful selection for your homeschool.
+The illustrations convey everything you need to know about each habitat and facts are included.

 Animal habitats for kindergarten books are easy to come by.
-A favorite for our family is a series by Kate Messner: Over and Under the Pond and many more are available including the Rainforest and Wetlands.
-There is also Patricia Hegarty’s books Above and Below, as well as Above and Below: Sea and Seashore are excellent animal habitats for kindergarten read-aloud books.
+A favorite for our family is a series by Kate Messner: Over and Under the Pond.
+Also, many more are available including the Rainforest and Wetlands.
+Patricia Hegarty’s books Above and Below and Above and Below: Sea and Seashore.
+These are excellent animal habitats for kindergarten read-aloud books.

 The 6 animal habitats for kindergarten: features and common animals found in them.

-Grass predominantly covers both biomes while Savannahs also include a few scattered trees.
+Grass predominantly covers both biomes.
+But Savannahs also include a few scattered trees.
 The animals found in these locations are zebras, elephants, giraffes and lions.

 Normally defined for aquatic environments with high salinity.
-Animals found here are dolphins, sharks, sea turtles, starfish, and many, many more!
+Animals found here are dolphins and sharks.
+And sea turtles, starfish, and so many more!
+Also, this includes animals we don’t even know exist.

 A jungle has a highly dense growth of vegetation.
 From the canopy to the forest floor, many animals call this their home.
-So there is a large variety of animals found here that include a jaguar, macaw, gorillas, and the red-eyed tree frog.
+Because of this there is a large variety of animals found here.
+These include a jaguar, macaw, gorillas, and the red-eyed tree frog.

-Think snow and ice, cold temperatures, strong winds, and because of this barren land.
-Because of this you wouldn’t think any animals could live here but many animals still call this their home.
+Think snow and ice, cold temperatures, and strong winds.
+Because of this picture a barren land.
+As a result, you wouldn’t think any animals could live here.
+But many animals still call this their home.
 These include the bald eagle, mountain goat, snow leopard, and seal.

-Woodlands are home to deer, squirrels, owls, bears, and many more animals that are often characterized as being cute.
+Woodlands are home to deer and squirrels, as well as owls and bears.
+These creatures and many more are often characterized as being cute.
 Despite forests or woodlands being home to adorable furry animals they can also have ferocious creatures.
-A lot of trees are present here allowing for a similar variety in wildlife as a jungle.
+In addition, there are a lot of trees present here.
+This allows for a similar variety in wildlife as a jungle.

-Lastly, a desert habitat is only suited to very few animals and plants that have adapted to survive little water.
-The animals found here include the camel, fennec fox, rattlesnake, and iguana.
+Lastly, a desert habitat is only suited to very few animals and plants.
+This life has adapted to survive little water.
+The animals found here include the camel and fennec fox, as well as the rattlesnake and iguana.

 Turn this sorting activity: animal habitats for kindergarten into a game.